 Although the Act states that injunction applications may be made without notice, this will be done rarely and generally only in circumstances of extraordinary urgency.
 Court decisions state that there must be a very significant reason to proceed without notice to the other party.

-EFFECTIVE DATE: December 1, 2011 Section 97 of the Act.
-AUTHORITY:
+EFFECTIVE DATE: December 1, 2011 AUTHORITY: Section 97 of the Act.

-Sections 21(1)(b), 89, 90, and 91 of the Act, CROSS REFERENCES:
+CROSS REFERENCES: Sections 21(1)(b), 89, 90, and 91 of the Act, of 2020), in effect August 14, 2020.